-Strips of sliced cabbage echo the shape of the noodles in our version of a familiar Chinese dish.
+Strips of sliced cabbage echo the shape of the noodles in our version of a familiar Chinese-American dish.
 Cooked briefly, the cabbage wilts slightly but keeps some crunch.

 Cook linguine in a large pot of boiling salted water until al dente.
 Drain, return to pot, and set aside.
 In a small bowl, combine soy sauce, vinegar, ginger, sugar, and red-pepper flakes; set mixture aside.